jeppan875/ubittest/README.md

 I have provided a postman collection which can be imported into postman for making these requests, ubit.postman_collection.json.
 It comes with a post request which has the required fields prefilled.
 Just change what you want and send the requests.

+I have a express server which is only used for when developing locally.
+This is needed if working on a windows system.
+To start the application locally use: yarn // install dependencies yarn dev // start frontend on port 3000 yarn server // start dev server

+Running it locally wont work very well since no env variables are provided for accessing dynamodb.

 #### dynamodb

 I choosed aws dynamodb for database.
 There is one table called articles which holds the following properties: